Yesterday and Today: CD release

 Leonard writes that the album was "beloved by fans at the time", yet it became "lost for decades after the transition to digital music" and notable instead for the 'butcher cover' episode.
 Yesterday and Today received its first release on compact disc in 2014, individually and as part of the Beatles' box set The U.S. Albums.
 Mixes included on the mono/stereo 2014 CD differ from the original North American LP releases.
 "Drive My Car" in mono has been replaced with the UK mono mix, and "Doctor Robert" in mono omits Lennon's very quiet spoken words at the end.
 All tracks in stereo except "Day Tripper" and "We Can Work It Out" have been replaced with versions from the 2009 UK-format stereo CDs.
-The cover is the 'butcher cover', but included in the CD is a sticker with the 'trunk cover'.
+The cover is the 'butcher cover'; a sticker with the 'trunk cover' is included with the CD.

 Track listing

-All songs written by Lennon–McCartney, except noted.
+All songs written by Lennon–McCartney, except where noted.
 Lead vocals per Ian MacDonald.